KrisHHFI/Stockplotter-Pro/README.md

 2. Download/clone the project to your system.
 3. Navigate to the project via command line.
 4. Then execute the command: npx expo start
 5. Then press "a" if you have a configured emulator running.
-Or use mobile hotspot and run the Expo Go app.
+Or, use mobile hotspot and run the Expo Go app.
 ### Note
 - Ensure that your wifi is set to private to avoid errors.
 - The app is smoother and more enjoyable to use on an Android device.